4 Ways To Measure Sales Targets In Salesforce

 Play Video

-Look at the example below.
-It’s the sales target for Dave Apthorp, for a single month.
+In the example below, we see the sales target for Dave Apthorp for a single month.

-The first on-page chart on the right shows Dave’s target in blue; his Closed Won deals in green and the Expected Revenue of his pipeline deals due to close this month are in orange.
-In other words, we can see the pipeline coverage versus target.
+The first on-page chart on the right shows Dave's target in blue, his Closed Won deals in green, and the Expected Revenue of his pipeline deals due to close this month in orange.
+In other words, we can see the pipeline coverage versus the target.

-The purple bar shows that, based on these numbers, Dave has a shortfall against his target.
+Based on these numbers, the purple bar shows that Dave has a shortfall against his target.

 The lower section of the screen shows the Opportunities automatically linked to this target record.
 The Target Tracker does this by looking at the Close Date of the Opportunity and the Opportunity Owner.